 Plastic ends up destroying the natural habitats of the world with its non-biodegradable properties, and instead of helping to protect life, it ends up being the cause of many animal deaths.
 Every year, countless fish and marine animals die and face extinction due to excessive consumption of plastic.

 Through need comes innovation and inventiveness.
 Plastic pollution and recycling awareness have brought some excellent ideas for reusing plastic and its products.
 Plastics can be used in shipbuilding and for construction sites.
 Since plastic is a non-biodegradable waterproof material, it does not have the chance of rotting or catching mould.
 Ships and decks can be made with toughened plastic to preserve the final products.
 Some sportswear and clothing accessories are also woven with plastic in their materials.
+Invention we find in materials used by Freak Print for their Crowd Barrier Covers that are lightweight yet tough and can be used as your medium for advertising.
 Vehicle interiors that are made with recycled plastics can increase the life of the vehicle accessories and seat covers while also actively protecting them from spills, stains, fungus, mould, and smells.
 You can also cut plastic to size, which is useful for sign making.
 Businesses like www.cutmysign.co.uk use a range of recycled materials to create new, innovative products.

 While technology takes its leaps and bounds to help us live our life more comfortable, we must not forget that the earth should also be able to sustain this advancement.
 Waste disposal and reuse is the next step in conserving our resources and our planet for our future generations.
 Negatively affecting living beings on the earth should be avoided by reducing, reusing, and recycling all our plastic waste.